basarat/typescript-book/docs/javascript/this.md

 ## this

-Any access to `this` keyword within a function is actually controlled by how the function is actually called.
+Any access to `this` keyword within a function is controlled by how the function is actually called.
 It is commonly referred to as the “calling context.”

 Here is an example: